Business challenge of a Fortune 500 company

 To rebuild the logistics management system software from the ground up, we’ve assumed full responsibility for the project and established a dedicated team consisting of two Android developers, two Node.js developers, a DevOps engineer, a business analyst, a UX designer, a QA specialist, and a project manager.
 At the initial stage, our team is developing a new Android mobile app and a full-fledged backend middleware platform.
 The next step will include building the UI for a user portal that acts as an intermediary office based on the middleware.

-The Intellias team conducted in-depth research into the current logistics management solution, which involved:
+The Intellias team conducted in-depth research into the current logistics management solution and fleet management software development, which involved:

 - Outlining stakeholder needs and objectives, business requirements, and the project vision